IraAngeles-IBM/docker101/docs/lab1/step1 old.md

     Then use that id to run `bash` inside that container using the `docker container exec` command.
 Since we are using bash and want to interact with this container from our terminal, use `-it` flags to run using interactive mode while allocating a psuedo-terminal.

     ```sh
     $ docker container exec -it b3ad2a23fab3 bash
     root@b3ad2a23fab3:/#
     ```

     And Voila!
 We just used the `docker container exec` command to "enter" our container's namespaces with our bash process.
 Using `docker container exec` with `bash` is a common pattern to inspect a docker container.

     Notice the change in the prefix of your terminal. e.g. `root@b3ad2a23fab3:/`.
 This is an indication that we are running bash "inside" of our container.

     **Note**: This is not the same as ssh'ing into a separate host or a VM.
 We don't need an ssh server to connect with a bash process.
 Remember that containers use kernel-level features to achieve isolation and that containers run on top of the kernel.
 Our container is just a group of processes running in isolation on the same host, and we can use `docker container exec` to enter that isolation with the `bash` process.
 After running `docker container exec`, the group of processes running in isolation (i.e. our container) include `top` and `bash`.

-    From the same termina, run `ps -ef` to inspect the running processes.
+    From the same terminal, run `ps -ef` to inspect the running processes.

     ```sh
     root@b3ad2a23fab3:/# ps -ef
     UID        PID  PPID  C STIME TTY          TIME CMD